Skip to main content

 Aggregation

-You can specify a query that constructs a new array by an array comprehension query where you specify both shape and format of the result along with index variables for the elements of the new array.
+You can specify queries that construct new arrays as array comprehension queries, where you specify both shape and format of the result along with index variables that are bound when specifying the values of array elements.

-For example, the following query constructs a 1D array named out with shape [5] indexed by the variable i:
+Example: Constructs a 1D array named out with shape [5] indexed by the variable i

 select Array out[i..5] of U8 e